mstksg/inCode/copy/entries/singletons-3.md

 <!-- TODO: exercise for `Sing` as predicate `-->

-### Decidable Predicates
+#### Decidable Predicates

 However, all of this only works if you know what `s` is at compile-time.
 What if you don't?
 What if you are retrieving `s` at runtime (like from a `SomeDoor` or `withSomeSing`), or you are forced to handle all possible `s`s?

-There's a property of some predicates called "decidability".
+To do this, we're going to take advantage of a property of some predicates called "decidability".
 We say that a predicate is *decidable* if, for any input type, we can say whether or not the predicate is satisfiable.

 We say that a predicate `p` in Haskell is decidable if we can write: